0xff6a/Twitter-Front-End/README.md

 Objectives:
 -----------

-- Attempt to replicate the twitter homepage as closely as possible in terms of look and feel
+- Attempt to replicate the Twitter homepage as closely as possible in terms of look and feel
 - Challenge focus is on the front end.
 No back end functionality to be added, only HTMl, CSS, JS

 Functionality:
 --------------
-- Replicated nav bar icons transitions
+- Replicated nav bar icon transitions
-- Used jQuery to allows users to post to the tweet feed from the left profile dashboard with a resizing tweet input box
+- Used jQuery to allow users to post to the Tweet feed from the left profile dashboard with a resizing Tweet input box
-- Used jQuery to allow users to post to the tweet feed from the nav bar
+- Used jQuery to allow users to post to the Tweet feed from the nav bar
-- Hypno owl gif replaces twitter icon
+- Hypno Owl gif replaces Twitter icon

 Viewing the page
 ----------------